tgdwyer/tgdwyer.github.io/_chapters/html.md

 ```

 However, there are some serious issues with this code.

 - The rectangle attribute `x`, is a global variable, which the user of the webpage has access too!
   - If this was a game, the user could easily change this themselves to whatever value they please.
 - If we wanted the duration to be very high, this could reach maximum recursion depth, which would cause the browser to crash
-- We do not seperate the state-management from where we cause the side-effects, which will increase difficulty when debugging.
+- We do not separate the state-management from where we cause the side-effects, which will increase difficulty when debugging.

 Luckily, [functional reactive programming](/functionalreactiveprogramming) will save us from most of these issues!